zolcsika71/CodeInGames_PY/lib/cg_pyEnv/README.md

 ## Sample Workflow
 project structure:

- /codInGame
+codInGame:

-   /lib
+     lib/
-     /your packages
+          your packages
-     /cg_pyEnv
+          cg_pyEnv

-   /any_project # for example 'mars_lander'
+     any_project/ # for example 'mars_lander'

 in project folder simply run build xxx.py
 ...or define a file watcher in your IDE